Europe's new 44-nation club underlines Russia's isolation | Politics

 Leaders of the European Union and neighbours from Britain to Turkey met on Thursday to discuss security and energy emergencies plaguing them all since Russia's invasion of Ukraine, a symbolic summit that underlined Moscow's isolation.
 The gathering in Prague was the inaugural meeting of the European Political Community (EPC), a brainchild of French President Emmanuel Macron, bringing together on an equal footing the EU's 27 member states and 17 other European countries.

-"This meeting is a way of looking for a new order without Russia," EU foreign policy chief Josep Borrell said, adding that Moscow may not always be excluded but for now President Vladimir Putin's Russia "does not have a seat."
-Ukrainian President Volodymyr Zelenskyi, addressing the meeting via video link, urged leaders to turn the new political community into a "European community of peace".
+Polish Prime Minister Mateusz Morawiecki said: "This summit confirms that Russia is in complete isolation."
+Ukrainian President Volodymyr Zelenskiy, addressing the meeting via video link, urged leaders to turn the new political community into a "European community of peace".

-Her decision to attend the summit left some hoping for a re-set in relations between Brussels and London, building on a warmer tone in recent weeks in a standoff between the two sides over post-Brexit trading arrangements for Northern Ireland.
-After meeting the summit's host, Czech Prime Minister Petr Fiala, Truss stressed their "strong agreement on the importance of like-minded European democracies presenting a united front against Putin's brutality".
+Her decision to attend left some hoping for a reset in relations between Brussels and London, building on a warmer tone in recent weeks in a standoff between the two sides over post-Brexit trading arrangements for Northern Ireland.
+Truss, who declared earlier this year while campaigning to become prime minister that the jury was out on whether Macron was a friend or foe, told reporters in Prague that the French president was indeed a friend of Britain.

-An EU official said Truss's participation was positive.
-"The impression, I think, is quite positive that the U.K. was engaging on those topics: security, stability, economy, migration and supply and support to Ukraine," the official said.
+The two leaders met for talks in Prague, and Macron added to the reconciliatory mood later, declaring: "I really hope this is the beginning of the day after".
+A TALK SHOP?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)